sarahpolzer/numanalysis_project/project_five.md

 ![squirrel](/squirrel_q4.png)

-5. Obtain a color image ﬁle of your choice.
-Carry out the steps of Computer Problem 3 for colors R, G, and B separately, using linear quantization, and recombine as a color image.
+**5. Obtain a color image ﬁle of your choice.
+Carry out the steps of Computer Problem 3 for colors R, G, and B separately, using linear quantization, and recombine as a color image.**

 ```matlab